TrebledJ/trebledj.github.io/content/posts/programming/mini-projects/interactive-pause-python/2025-03-07-interactive-pause-in-multithreaded-python.md

     - What if the user presses Ctrl+C?
 SIGINT (and signals, in general) are [always executed in the main thread](https://docs.python.org/3/library/signal.html).
     - What if the processing finishes without the user entering input?
 The thread receiving input would need to be killed.
 - **Off-by-One Delay.** Currently, our execution is **delay** → **work** → **delay** → **work**, but the first delay isn't actually needed.
 This should be fairly trivial to fix, but I decided to leave it out from the example to avoid overcomplication.
 Exercise for the reader and all that.

+### tl;dr

+- Use `threading.Event` to synchronise events (e.g. pause) and sleep.
+    - Use three events: one to signal pause, one to signal resume, and one to indicate resume or quit.
+    - Write a `delay()` function which calls `pause_event.wait(SLEEP_SEC)`.
+- Use `signal.signal` to customise Ctrl+C (which triggers SIGINT).
+The handler should call `pause_event.set()`.
+- Adjust the environment before and after the pause menu, such as temporarily restoring Python's SIGINT handler.

 ### References